Avtem/LearnCpp-Quiz-201/step 01.md

 A) The first class we are going to implement will be `Tile` class.
 Each `Tile` will represent either one of the numbered tiles on our 4x4 grid, or the missing tile.
 Each tile will store a single value, representing the value it displays.
 Because we are not using `0` as a display value, we can use value `0` to identify our missing tile.

 Our `Tile` class should have this functionality:
+* A default constructor.
 * A constructor that lets us create a Tile with a display value (or `0` for the missing tile).
-* A getNum() access function that returns the value held by the tile.
+* A `getNum()` access function that returns the value held by the tile.
-* An isEmpty() member function that returns a bool indicating whether the current tile is the missing tile.
+* An `isEmpty()` member function that returns a bool indicating whether the current tile is the missing tile.
 * An overloaded `operator<<` that will display the value held by the tile.
 So that tiles are aligned properly when printed in a grid, each tile will print 4 characters: one or two spaces, the display value, and then another space.

 The following code should compile and produce the output result you can see below the code: